Serphiq Find the first SEO move worth testing.

 Best for

-Teams that want to understand where competitors are winning and what that should mean for their own next actions.
+Teams that want to understand what winning pages make clear and what that should mean for their own next actions.

 Not a fit if